Wasenshi123/StadiaTest/README.md

 ## **How to run server:**

-You can follow the suggestion from micosoft here (https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-dotnet) and install all the program
+You can follow the suggestion from micosoft here (https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started) and install all the programs

 Or just open the server project with visual studio and run it.